 cybersecurity and privacy protectionPDF

-MSK sits at the forefront of one the fastest growing concerns in corporate America, bringing together experts that provide services to its clients in the areas of cybersecurity and privacy protection.
-We help companies grapple with a host of rapidly evolving concerns, such as:
+MSK sits at the forefront of one the fastest growing concerns in today’s digital world, bringing together experts that provide services to its clients in the areas of cybersecurity and privacy protection.
+We assist grappling with a host of rapidly evolving concerns, such as:

 Preparedness and internal controls;

 Responses and breach notifications;

 Compliance with federal and state data protection and privacy laws and regulations;